halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-pay-rates.md

 |Defunct|	This field indicates that this Employee rate is not used.
 Do not defunct rates that have been used and are replace by new rates.
 The starting dates are used to replace old rates.
 |Navigate ribbon
 |Award|	This option displays the Award & Associated Transactions card.
-|Classification|	This menu option displays the Award Classification card.
+|Classification|	This menu option displays the Award Classification card